alexmortali/jj-fitness/README.md

 a contact form and links to his social media.
 The website also includes a free pdf for his clients to download.

-Demo
+DEMO

 UX
     When speaking with Josh he stated he doesn't want the website to feel intimidating but instead welcoming, easy to use and easy to navigate.
 This is why I have used a lot of negative space with a minimalist design to create a soft and easy feel.
     The grey/blue color scheme compliments to the open feel and links with the colors used in Josh's training facility.

     The users are able to get a glimpse of Josh's background, a testimonial from a client, the training service he provides, and contact him if they wish.
 All of this is doable within a few clicks due to the sleek user friendly design.

     In the footer section there are links to his social media (Instagram, Facebook, Twitter).
 The is also a free downloadable PDF of his 6 pack guide provided to help build customer relations.

-Features
+FEATURES
     The site features a minimalist design with a constantly collapsed navbar fixed to the top.
 It has sections covering about me, clients, training, social media links, a downloadable pdf and a pop up modal for users to contact Josh.

-Feaures Left To Implement
+FEAURES LEFT TO IMPLEMENT
     In the future the website will have a check in system where clients can book a session directly through the website.
     As of right now they have to contact Josh through the 'Contact' form.

     Also in the 'clients' section of the website there will be an option too view other clients testimonials.
 This will be implemented when Josh's client base grows using the 'Carousel' feature within Bootstrap.

-Technologies Used
+TECHNOLOGIES USED
     1 - HTML: This project uses HTML as the skeleton of the website.
     2 - CSS: This project uses CSS to control the presentation of the website.
     3 - Bootstrap(3.3.7): This project uses Bootstrap as it's framework to make the site responsive.

-Testing
+TESTING
     When testing the website on various screen sizes it was obvious the clients section of the page wasn't visually appealing and didn't fit the flow of the website.
 Therefore I thought best to redo this section.
 I started with the wireframe then developed the new design and believe it now fits the flow of the website.

-Deployment
+DEPLOYMENT

-Credits
+CREDITS

-Content
+CONTENT
     All content throughout the site was written by me.

-Media
+MEDIA
     Both photos of Josh were provided by himself.
 All other photos were taken from https://stock.adobe.com/uk/ a stock image website.

-Acknowledgements
+ACKNOWLEDGEMENTS
     The css for the collapsed navbar was taken from https://www.bootply.com/114896#